marcofabris92/shuttle-problem/README.md

 M = 3;
 [xx,yy] = disomogeneous_poisson_generation(radius,-1.5162\*1e4,0.6144\*1e4,lambda,M); % Padua station = decentr

-In addition, parameter beta can be modified at line 85 of stubFunction.m
+In addition, parameter beta can be modified at line 85 of stubFunction.m (default: beta = 1)

 Finally, in MAIN.m, simulations paramters can be tuned at line 86.